Graduate from TCC

 - Request a change to your I-20 form, which specifies the school U.S. immigration allows you to attend.
 This must be completed within 60 days of completing your studies or your OPT employment, or you will be in violation of your F1 status.
 If you are not sure when your 60-day grace period expires, please consult the International Admissions Office immediately.

-- Provide the International Admissions Office with a Transfer Notification FormListen (PDF will open in a new window) and a copy of your acceptance letter from the school you wish to attend.
+- Submit the SEVIS Release Request formListen and a copy of your acceptance letter from the school you with to attend to the International Admissions Office.

 Incomplete transfer requests will not be processed.